nanvel/blog/2017/11/trading.md

 >
 > Paul Tudor Jones

-Attention to profit - a sign of immature, attention to losses - sign or experience.
+Attention to profit is a sign of immature, attention to losses - sign or experience.

 Parts of risk management: